secarrel/Bird_Count/README.md

 	- Community Observations
 	- My Observations
 	- Messages in the Pigeon Hole

-	When these lists are empty the containers they were originally displayed in were empty and formatted in a strange way.
-The user would have no idea what was going on in this situation so I have added a 'list empty' message explaining that there isn't any data to display.
+	When these lists are empty the user is confused by the lack of data so I have added a 'list empty' message explaining that there isn't any data to display.
 In some of the lists, such as the 'Life List', I added an 'add observation' button if the list is empty so the user can very easily start filling their list.

 - ##### Double Protection
 	There is double protection preventing unauthorised access to every page with user-specific data.
 I have hidden buttons that direct the user to these pages where appropriate and added checks in the python code to ensure the session user has the right level of access.
 I have also implemented checks using flask so that on every page, only information specific to the user is displayed.